bm2-lab/MetaTopics/Readme.md

 ## Acinetobacter     Acinetobacter Proteobacteria        1    gray46
 ```
 The column phylum has the corresponding phylum level annotation for each microbiome.
 The column colour is used for abundance.plot as an identification of the phylum level.
-This data has 39 samples and the data **lls** has the disease type annotation for each sample.
+In our example, the data has 39 samples and the data **lls** contains the disease type annotation information for each sample.

 ```r
 rownames(meta_counts)